DAVED: Data Acquisition via Experimental Design for Data Markets: Experimental Setup

-For each buyer test point, we optimize each selection algorithm over the 1,000 seller data points and select the highest value data based on the validation set of 100 data points (our method and Data OOB do not use the validation set).
-For each test point, we train a linear regression model on the selected seller points and report test mean squared error (MSE) on the buyer's data and average test error over 100 buyers. \\
+For each buyer test point, we optimize each selection algorithm over the 1,000 seller datapoints and select the highest value data based on the validation set of 100 datapoints (our method and Data OOB do not use the validation set).
+For each test point, we train a linear regression model on the selected seller points and report test mean squared error (MSE) on the buyer's data and average test error over 100 buyers.

 We benchmarked all results on an Intel Xeon E5-2620 CPU with 40 cores and a Nvidia GTX 1080 Ti GPU.
 For baseline implementation of data valuation methods, we use the OpenDataVal package~\cite{jiang2023opendataval} version 1.2.1.
 We use the default hyperparameter settings for all methods with the exception of Data Shapley (changed 100 Monte-Carlo epochs with 10 models per iteration), Influence Subsample (from 1000 to 500 models), and Data OOB (from 1000 to 500 models) to reduce computational runtime.